jmarkmorris/Verkada/README.md

 ## Original Flask Implementation (`src_flask/`)

-**Goal:** Develop a Python application (using Flask) to monitor events from a Verkada security system deployed in a gated neighborhood, suitable for local execution or environments where a persistent server is managed.
+**Goal:** Develop a Python application (using Flask) to monitor events from a Verkada security system deployed in a neighborhood, suitable for local execution or environments where a persistent server is managed.

 **Functionality:**
 *   Receive real-time events via Verkada Webhooks (primarily LPR and Access Control events).